etiennegodin/inat-obs-scorer/README.md

 iNaturalist accumulates millions of wildlife observations from citizen scientists.
 A subset earn **Research Grade (RG)** status — a quality threshold that makes observations scientifically usable for biodiversity research.
 Getting there requires community agreement from knowledgeable identifiers, but expert attention is a scarce resource.

 The challenge is that **most observations resolve on their own**.
 The community finds and confirms high-quality observations of well-documented species within days.
-What gets lost are observations that slip through unnoticed — unusual taxa, ambiguous photos, submissions from regions with few active identifiers, or species that require specialist knowledge to confirm.
+What gets lost are observations that slip through unnoticed — unusual taxa, ambiguous photos, or species that require specialist knowledge to confirm.

 This project builds a **probabilistic ranking system** that scores each open "Needs ID" observation on its likelihood of reaching Research Grade, enabling triage of expert review queues toward observations with real potential that the community has not yet engaged with.